-Table: 9 Minimum qualifications and Competence
+Table 10: Minimum qualifications and Competence

-Responsible Person Minimum Qualifications and Competence Director Director's minimum qualifications, skills and competence are specified by Group Human Resources and Governance Committee.
+Responsible Person Minimum Qualifications and Competence Director • Director's minimum qualifications, skills and competence are specified by Group Human Resources and Governance Committee.
 Such competencies take the collective knowledge, competence and experience of the Board into consideration.
-A Director must possess any of the following: market knowledge, business strategy; the systems of governance, risk management and internal control, but with particular reference to the risks faced by the Company, financial and actuarial analysis; and the regulatory framework and requirements.
-A minimum of a university degree or a professional qualification in finance, accounting, economics, business studies, insurance, legal, banking or any professional qualification recommended by the Group Human Resources and Governance Committee.
-Principal Officer or Managing Director • A qualification in insurance, or any other qualification approved by the insurance regulator.
-The person must have more than 10 years experience in a managerial position in the insurance sector.
-Managers of Technical departments (Underwriting, Claims) To be Chartered Insurers or Fellows in insurance or any recognised professional qualifications.
-Manager of Finance function • Qualified Chartered Accountant (CA, ACCA or CIMA) or any other local professional body recognized by IPEC.
-Heads of Control Functions The specific competencies are specified in the approved Job Responsibilities.Must meet IPEC requirements.
-Appointed Actuary Has appropriate formal qualifications Is not the chief executive nor a director of the business or of a related entity.
-Has a minimum of five years relevant experience in the provisions of actuarial services to entities carrying on insurance business and it will be prudent to conclude that the person is familiar with current issues in the provision of actuarial services to such insurance entities.
-Is a fellow or accredited member of an approved actuarial institute in accordance with the directive on actuaries.
+A Director must possess any of the following: market knowledge, business strategy; the systems of governance, risk management and internal control, but with particular reference to the risks faced by the Company, financial and actuarial analysis; and the regulatory framework and requirements. • A minimum of a university degree or a professional qualification in finance, accounting, economics, business studies, insurance, legal, banking or any professional qualification recommended by the Group Human Resources and Governance Committee.
+Principal Officer or Managing A qualification in insurance, or any other qualification approved by the insurance regulator.
+Director The person must have more than 10 years experience in a managerial position in the insurance sector.
+Managers of Technical departments To be Chartered Insurers or Fellows in insurance or any recognised professional qualifications.
+(Underwriting, Claims) Manager of Finance function Qualified Chartered Accountant (CA, ACCA or CIMA) or any other local professional body 11 1 10 115 11 recognised by IPEC.
+Heads of Control Functions The specific competencies are specified in the approved Job Responsibilities.
+Appointed Actuary Must meet IPEC requirements.
+Has appropriate formal qualifications Appointed Actuary Is not the Chief Executive nor a Director of the business or of a related entity.
+Has a minimum of five years relevant experience in the provisions of actuarial services to entities carrying on insurance business and it will be prudent to conclude that the person is familiar with current issues in the provision of actuarial services to such insurance entities. • Is a fellow or accredited member of an approved actuarial institute in accordance with the directive on actuaries.
 Authorised by IPEC to provide actuarial services.
 External Auditors Possession of appropriate formal qualifications.
 Should be a registered company auditor under Zimbabwean law.
 Should have a minimum of three years' experience in the audit of insurance entities and has experience relating to insurers that is sufficiently relevant and recent to provide reasonable assurance that the person is familiar with current issues in the audit of insurers.
-Is a member of a recognised professional body Is ordinarily resident in Zimbabwe.
+Is a member of a recognised professional body It and the artifaction of the professional body The artifaction of the profession of the professional body The artifaction of the profession of the pr Is ordinarily resident in Zimbabwe.